Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

            dst_buffer.copy(src_buffer, copy_size_in_bytes);

-The API ``xrt::bo::copy()`` also has overloaded version to provide a different offset than 0 for both the source and the destination buffer.
+The API ``xrt::bo::copy()`` also has overloaded versions to provide a different offset than 0 for both the source and the destination buffer.

 3. Miscellaneous other Buffer APIs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~